Personal Injury · Auto Accidents

 What Limited Tort Does and Does Not Cover

 Limited tort does not eliminate your right to recover economic damages.
 Medical expenses, lost wages, and out-of-pocket losses remain fully recoverable.
-What limited tort restricts is non-economic damages: pain and suffering, loss of enjoyment of life, and similar intangible harms, unless the serious injury threshold is met or an exception applies.
+What limited tort restricts is non-economic damages: pain and suffering damages, loss of enjoyment of life, and similar intangible harms, unless the serious injury threshold is met or an exception applies.

 Whose Tort Election Applies